Apehero-Saigon/Apero-First-Open-Sample/README.md

 This is a repository for demonstrating how to use Apero First Open Library.

-Apero First Open Library takes care of showing Splash Ads and first open flow (Language FO, Onboard...)
+Apero First Open Library takes care of showing Splash Ads and first open flow (Splash -> Language -> Language dup -> Onboarding -> Welcome -> Welcome dup -> Finish)

 ## Requirements (Skip this if already done)